naomi789/portfolio/README.md

 # ux-website
-This template was originally the "Alpha" template available on HTML5UP, but I've been tweaking it ever since.
+Check out my UX Research portfolio - it started from the "Alpha" template available on HTML5UP.net